okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/index.md

 > **Note:** These steps are the steps that the CLI performs when you create your app integration in Okta using the CLI.

 1. [Sign in to your Okta organization](https://developer.okta.com/login) with your administrator account.
-1. Click the **Admin** button on the top right of the page.
+1. Click **Admin** on the top right of the page.
-1. Open the Applications configuration pane by selecting **Applications** > **Applications**.
+1. Open the apps configuration pane by selecting **Applications** > **Applications**.
 1. Click **Create App Integration**.
 1. Select a **Sign-in method** of **OIDC - OpenID Connect**.
 1. Select an **Application type** of **Native Application**, then click **Next**.
-   > **Note:** If you choose an inappropriate app type, it can break the sign-in or sign-out flows by requiring the verification of a client secret, which is something that public clients don't have.
+   > **Note:** If you choose the wrong app type, it can break the sign-in or sign-out flows.
+Integrations require the verification of a client secret, which public clients don't have.
 1. Enter an **App integration name**.
 1. Enter the callback route for the **Sign-in redirect URIs**.
 This is the [full redirect URI](#define-a-callback-route) for your mobile app (for example, `com.okta.example:/callback`).
 1. Enter your callback route for the **Sign-out redirect URIs**.
 This is the [full redirect URI](#define-a-callback-route) for your mobile app (for example, `com.okta.example:/logout`).